AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/angular/extend-component.md

     private String cardTitle;
     ```

-    These variables will be used to implement the additional methods for the `Card.java` interface.
+    These variables are used to implement the additional methods for the `Card.java` interface.

 7. Implement the additional methods defined in the `Card.java` interface: